rohirto/docker_c/c/processes_signals/0_0_API_REFERENCE.md

 # API Reference:

+## Review by Paras Sir
+Fork and no of process formula : n forks leads to 2n - 1 processes.
+Eg 4 Forks - (2*4 -1) = 7 Processes

+From terminal kill -9 <pid> : -9 is the 9th Signal (SIGKILL), enter kill -l to see all the list of signals that can be sent from kill command

+## APIs:
 1. **#include <sys/types.h>:** This is a header file that provides data types used in system calls and other library functions.

 2. **#include <unistd.h>:** This header file provides access to various POSIX operating system API functions.